shizuo-kaji/CubicalRipser_3dim/README.md

 It computes for the V-construction of the image.
 Its parallelised algorithm offers faster computation on multi-core machines.
-Also, it reads the input image so that it requires small memory footprint.
+Also, it reads the input image in small chunks so that it requires much less memory footprint.

 - [HomcCube](https://i-obayashi.info/software.html) By Ippei Obayashi.